reactioncommerce/docs/guides/storefront-guide.md

 This guide will walk you through how to complete these tasks in a general, framework-agnostic way.
 While we don't care which UI framework you use, which component libraries you use, or how you manage app state, we do have one recommendation that will save you time:

-- Use [Apollo Client](https://www.apollographql.com/docs/react/) to interact with the Reaction GraphQL API when possible.
+- Use [Apollo Client](https://www.apollographql.com/docs/react/) to interact with the MOC GraphQL API when possible.

 ## Add and configure Apollo Client
 To add Apollo Client to your UI app, read the [excellent Apollo docs](https://www.apollographql.com/docs/react/essentials/get-started.html).
-For local development, the Reaction GraphQL endpoint `uri` is `http://localhost:3000/graphql`, but we recommend storing that value in app config where it can be set differently per environment.
+For local development, the MOC GraphQL endpoint `uri` is `http://localhost:3000/graphql`, but we recommend storing that value in app config where it can be set differently per environment.

 For your test query, try this: